-Initial aim of treatment is to destroy leukaemic cells (no evidence of leukemic cells in the blood and bone marrow and remission (normal blood cell production and normal blood counts are restored).
+The initial aim of treatment is to destroy leukemic cells (no evidence of leukemic cells in the blood and bone marrow and remission (normal blood cell production and normal blood counts are restored).

 - All FAB subtypes except M3 are usually given induction chemotherapy with cytarabine and an anthracycline (most often daunorubicin).
 Up to 70% of people with AML will achieve a remission with this protocol.

 - The M3 subtype of AML, also known as acute promyelocytic leukemia (APL), is almost universally treated with the drug all-trans-retinoic acid (ATRA)